Policy on User Privacy & Responding to Requests for User Information

 - Patricia Fragola

 - If these people are not available, then the senior supervisor on duty will contact the UW-Whitewater Provost:

 Request from a Law Enforcement Officer With a Written Warrant for Search and Seizure

 The Library staff will need to comply with this request immediately upon presentation of the warrant.
 If paper documents or computer hard drives are part of the warrant, law enforcement officers are empowered to remove those items from the Library immediately, without the Library or UW System General Counsel's permission.
 The Library staff will not interfere with any officer executing such a warrant, but will inform the officer that s/he must leave an inventory of what s/he is removing.
 The Library staff will contact their supervisor without delay and inform him/her of the search warrant.
-UW-W Library Administration will contact UW System General Counsel, or on a weekend, the Provost.
+UW-Whitewater Library Administration will contact UW System General Counsel, or on a weekend, the Provost.
 Be aware that when such a search warrant is executed, a "gag order" may also be invoked, which means that Library staff may be forbidden to discuss or publicize outside of the Library even the fact that a search warrant was executed.
-UW System General Counsel will provide further instructions to the UW-W Library staff on appropriate actions.
+UW System General Counsel will provide further instructions to the UW-Whitewater Library staff on appropriate actions.

 Wisconsin Statute 43.30 Governing the Privacy of Library Resources